Kingsford-Group/scallop/README.md

 sudo apt-get install automake
 ```

-Scallop might also requires other libraries, such as `libbz`, depending on
+The installation also requires other libraries, `libbz2, libllzma, libcurl,
-your system.
+libcrypto, libblas, liblapack`, which are pre dependencies of `libhts` and
+`libClp`.
 Install them if you encounter errors when compiling.

 After that run the script `build.sh`, which will generate the executable file `src/src/scallop`.